ELITE FITNESS

 A 2020 study published in Sport Sciences for Health took 30 athletes with chronic lower back pain.
 They were assigned either conventional exercise or conventional exercise plus backwards walking.
 The result: backwards walking was superior for decreasing pain and improving balance.

-One explanation: backwards walking doesn’t require you to strike the ground with your heel which affects your pelvis differently and can relieve pressure from the lower back.
+One reason: backwards walking doesn’t require you to strike the ground with your heel which affects your pelvis differently and can relieve pressure from the lower back.

 #3: Hamstring Flexibility